 1. Build a Great Site and a Comprehensive Landing Page for your App

-But here’s the deal: without a website, how else will potential users find out about your mobile app organically and download it?
-A well designed site is crucial for SEO purposes, and it’s best to make sure that it is up even before you write the first line of code.
+But here’s the deal: without a website, how else will potential users find out about your mobile application organically and download it?
+A well designed website is crucial for SEO purposes, and it’s best to make sure that it is up even before you write the first line of code.
 Also, we’ll talk about how to market an app on the App Store/ Google Play later in this article as well.

 No matter how amazing you think your application might be, if no one has heard about it, cannot find it online, or you aren’t reaching its target users, then it will probably flop.

 That’s why you need to build a website that will engage your product’s target audience right from the outset.
 You might want to include run-of-the-mill features like a blog, live chat, etc.

 However, if you think your product doesn’t warrant a fully-fledged website, a comprehensive landing page can do just fine.
 Use the landing page to tell your app’s story, and explain to potential users what it brings to the table.
 Use cheap/ free tools like Wix, Unbounce or Leadpages to get off the ground quickly.

 When it comes to creating a sound landing page, remember that the value of relevant keywords is critical to the overall success of your web efforts.
 Additionally, take advantage of website analytics tools (Google Analytics will do just fine for this purpose) to track its performance and adjust your mobile app marketing strategy and tactics accordingly.

 When all’s said and done, however, it’s a no-brainer that your app website should be simple, easy to navigate, and optimized for mobile browsing.

 Last but not least, your website should load in a snap.